dfinity/internet-identity/Demo.md

    * tapping your yubikey to create an identity
    * tapping it again to register
-   * observe your User Id
+   * observe your User Number

 4. Now you should be forwarded back to Open Chat.
 5. Point our your identity on Open Chat (TODO: Where?
 Didn't check)